Jarikononen/AI_rasberrypi/README.md

 ## Summary

-TO build working system that can sky photograph known star constellations, and by reconizing them by using AI which works with tensorflow lite.
+To build working system that can sky photograph known star constellations, and by reconizing them by using AI which works with tensorflow lite.

 ## Background